Janarthanan2/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step 1:
+We have to initialise program using import numpy to perform mathematical calculation

 ### Step 2:
+The input from the user is stored in the variable a

 ### Step 3:
+using the np.linalg.inv(A).We can find the inverse of the matrix.

 ### Step 4:
+End of the program

 ## Program:
     #Program to find the inverse of a matrix.